SJ23 Tech Tip F10, (Updated 2022-07-02)

 issue of leaving the tiller while the boat does squirrelly things all on its own.

-For a trailerable boat the easy collapsibility
+For a trailerable sailboat the easy collapsibility

 (for lack of a better word) of the

-hardware is important when the mast comes down at the end of a season.
+standing rigging is important when the mast comes down at the end of a season.
 I have seen many an expensive aluminum foil get kinked

 or bent while stepping the mast with little to no damage while sailing.
 Damage can also occur during road travel, which is usually due to inadequate